mrc-ide/odin.ui/inst/md/editor.md

 ## Validating the code

-Select `auto vaidate` to validate as you type.
+Select `auto validate` to validate as you type.
 This may get annoying and/or slow.